 Robert Iafolla on Seminal NLRB Ruling on The Takeaway

-Law’s Robert Iafolla appeared on WNYC’s to discuss an NLRB ruling that redefines how it characterizes employees and independent contractors, narrowing an Obama-era ruling that would have made it easier for workers to seek federal protection.
+Law’s Robert Iafolla appeared on WNYC’s The Takeaway to discuss an NLRB ruling that redefines how it characterizes employees and independent contractors, narrowing an Obama-era ruling that would have made it easier for workers to seek federal protection.

 Michaela Ross On Immigration-Related Spending with Radio